d-s23/SpaceXplorer-C/README.md

 Select a difficulty level, then use the main menu to:

-Move using W, A, S and D
+* Move using W, A, S and D
-Repair the ship when on a planet
+* Repair the ship when on a planet
-Check your statistics to monitor location, fuel, health and space junk Quit the game at any time
+* Check your statistics to monitor location, fuel, health and space junk
+* Quit the game at any time

 ## Controls ##
-Input		Action
-1		Move
+1 = Move

-2		Repair Ship
+2	= Repair Ship

-3		Check Stats
+3	=	Check Stats

-4		Quit Game
+4	=	Quit Game

-Input		Direction

-W		Up
+W	=	Up

-S		Down
+S	=	Down

-A		Left
+A	=	Left

-D		Right
+D	=	Right

 ## Difficulty ##

 The game offers three difficulty levels, which affect encounter frequency and the damage received from hazards.

-Difficulty	Encounter Multiplier	Damage
-Easy		    12			              10
-Medium		  10			              20
-Hard		    8			                30

 (Invalid difficulty selections default to Medium.)